AbdulRahmanSilmy/Assembly-Line-Object-Detector/README.md

 ) with all relevent files.

 I utilize transfer learning with pretrained mobile_net deep neural network.
-The final trained neural network will run on a rasperry PI and needs to be light weight, hence the choice of mobine_net.
+The final trained neural network will run on a rasperry PI and needs to be light weight, hence the choice of mobile_net.

-Note this is still a work in progress, more information and improvements will be added.
+Note the work present here is still a work in progress, more information and improvements will be added.

 ## Example of detection